wrzlbrmft/ppcrypt/README.md

 ### Encrypt

-To encrypt a message stored in `message.txt` into `secret.txt` using the public key, run:
+To encrypt a message stored in `message.txt` into `secret.txt` using the public-key, run:

 ```
 java -jar ppcrypt.jar --encrypt --key public.der --input message.txt --output secret.txt